Convert, resize, or watermark images

 imagemagick_stack

 Selects the ImageMagick stack version to use for encoding.
 These versions do not reflect any real ImageMagick versions, they reflect our own internal (non-semantic) versioning for our custom ImageMagick builds.
-The current recommendation is to use
+We currently recommend to use

 Text overlay parameters